-- The lid holder is removed and riboflavin (vitamin B2 eyedrops) will be applied to your eye every 2 minutes for 30 minutes.
+- The lid holder is removed and riboflavin (vitamin B2 eyedrops) will be applied to your eye until there is full uptake into the cornea.

-- The ultraviolet (UV-A) light source will be aligned and then you will look up at it with continued addition of riboflavin drops are given for a duration of 30 minutes.
+- The ultraviolet (UV-A) light source is then aligned and then you will look up at it for administration of the crosslinking treatment.

 - At the end of procedure, a bandage soft contact lens will be placed on your eye, to protect the surface of the cornea during the healing process.

 The first phase of healing is the early period 1-5 days when the surface epithelial cells heal.
 Generally, a bandage contact lens will protect the cornea and make it comfortable during this time.
 However, there may be some discomfort for which we will give you appropiate medication.
 You will be able to see through the lens, but vision will be hazy during this time (like driving with a foggy windshield).
 In some patients, vision may continue to be mildly hazy for several months, but, in general, most patients note a return to their baseline vision over the first few weeks.
 Contact lenses can be restarted after we are satified with the early healing, usually around 1 month after the procedure.
 Remember, collagen crosslinking is designed to decrease the progression of keratoconus and corneal ectasia.
 It is not meant to improve your vision.
 There are other procedures that can be used to further improve your vision.
 It is important to know that, although crosslinking has been shown to be successful in most patients, it may not work in all cases and keratoconus may still continue to progress.